AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 It could be reasonably argued, that building this tree is all that an expression library needs to do and in fact, many similar libraries stop at this point.
-What needs to be done to evaluate an expression is to recursively walk the \e AST in a so called "depths first search" manner, and perform the operations.
+What needs to be done to evaluate an expression is to recursively walk the \e AST in a so-called "depths first search" manner, and perform the operations.
 The result of the evaluation would be the result of the root node of the tree.

 \alib_expressions_nl goes one step further, performing a <b>second phase</b> of compilation.